mercedes-benz/DnA/docs/Install.md

 ## **Install with docker-compose**

-Docker Compose will help to start the application locally on your computer and provide support to develop and debug the docker container in the local machine.
+Docker Compose will help to start the application locally on your computer and provide support to develop and debug the docker containers in the local machine.

 Prerequisites for this are: